Surgeon24/SpaceInvaders/docs/README.md

 - **Bear arms** - Enemy are able to shoot.
 - **Sometimes you lose** - If enemy reaches GC or shoots him the Game Over screen appears.
-- **Levels difficulty** - Next level is more difficult than the previous, and the difficulty is balanced.
+- **Levels difficulty** - There are multiple levels.
+Next level is more difficult than the previous, and the difficulty is balanced.
 The game is not too easy and not too hard to play.
 - **Complex enemies** - different types of enemies are introduced.
 - **Destroying walls** - When the bullet hits wall, bullet disappears and wall loses its strength.
 After losing all the strength wall